-Most of the tasks that learning exchange people do here at Murrnong are to support and participate in our rich non-monetary domestic economy.
+Most of the tasks that people do on a learning exchange here at Murrnong are to support and participate in our rich non-monetary domestic economy.
 Some people say that we shouldn’t call the tasks of self-reliant living ‘work’, instead we should simply say that we are doing life.
 Compared to a dependent consumer lifestyle there are a lot of tasks, and we do a lot of life.

 This is a permaculture small farm on the edge of Violet Town, just 800m from the train station.
 The farm is well established, as most tree planting was done between 1996 and 2000.